• Home

 How to Get to Baños, Ecuador

 Ecuador is a small country, and getting around it is quite easy and inexpensive.
-The only way to get to Baños is by bus, but you can bus from multiple locations around Ecuador.
+The only way to get to Baños is by bus or private car, but you can bus from multiple locations around Ecuador.

 The bus station in Baños is near the center of town and is walking distance to most hotels and hostels – or you can take a cheap $1 taxi from the bus station to your destination.